Lay a long rope (5 to 10 metres) on the ground in the middle of your playing space.

 Health & Wellness Programming

-This initiative can be extremely dynamic for some groups so you can expect many opportunities to reflect on the social and interpersonal competencies of your group.
+This initiative can be extremely dynamic for some groups so you can expect many opportunities to reflect on the social interactions of your group.
 Frustration often builds quickly among those who are not heard or simply view the problem differently from most others.
-There will be ample opportunities to observe and navigate many social cues, not to mention the ability to communicate, make responsible decisions and cooperate effectively with others.
-Refer to the Reflection Tips tab to guide some of the questions you could pose.
+There will be ample opportunities to observe and navigate many social cues, not to mention explore communication, adaptability, leadership and responsible decision-making.

-Further to the above, you may consider presenting this exercise as an opportunity to discuss what is working for the group and what is not, ie the development of successful group norms.
-Referring to it as a concrete experience to be debriefed, there are many questions you could pose (refer to the Reflection Tips tab) that will help your group establish and maintain positive relationships
+You may consider presenting this exercise as an opportunity to discuss what is working for the group and what is not, ie the development of successful group norms.
+Referring to it as a concrete experience to be debriefed, there are many questions you could pose (refer to the Reflection Tips tab) that will help your group establish and maintain positive relationships.

 Patriotic Set-Up: Explain that each team is standing in their own ‘country’ which is separated from another ‘country’ by the boundary rope.
 To heighten the significance of your framing, emphasise how each country represents the best of everything, insofar as the land belonging to each team is theirs to preserve and protect.
 Observe how this framing will significantly ramp up the patriotism people bring to this exercise.